2016 CONSERVATION DAY

 Challenges and Conflicts in Building Conservation

-We held our annual Conservation Day on Wednesday 11th November 2015 at The Chantry House, Henley on Thames, a beautiful Grade I medieval timber framed building.
+Our annual Conservation Day was held on Wednesday 23rd November 2016 at The Chantry House, Henley on Thames, a beautiful Grade I medieval timber framed building.
 The day comprised of a series of informative and thought-provoking presentations by distinguished specialists in their fields.

 The day was well received with positive feedback for an excellent, very well run and informative day.